The following is an explanation of the terms that appear on your statement.

 STUDENT FEE: Charged to all full-time students each semester, and covers student activities, Information Technology services (including wifi access and I.T.
 Help Desk assistance), and shuttle transportation.
 In addition, it covers health services (unlimited access to the Center for Health and Wellness services, most over the counter medications and immunizations, and the Wellness Access Plan which provides a supplement to a student’s primary health care coverage.
 If you have any questions or concerns about health services, please feel free to contact the Center at (718)390-3158 or firstname.lastname@example.org.)

 HEALTH INSURANCE: charged to all full-time students annually, unless it is waived.
-You will be directed to a Web Portal via email from our Health & Wellness Center where you will input your health insurance information. *If it is comparable to NY State standards, this health insurance fee will be waived.* If not, this fee will remain on your account.
-The open window for submission of your insurance information is: July 1-August 15, 2018.
-If you have not completed the process by August 15, the fee of $ 1940 will not be waived.
-A postcard giving you more information on this mandatory health insurance will be mailed to your home address.
+Visit www.eiiastudent.org/wagner to input your health insurance information. *If it is comparable to NY State standards, this health insurance fee will be waived.* If not, this fee will remain on your account.
+For the 2018-19 academic year, the open window for submission of your insurance information is: July 1-September 4, 2018.
+If you have not completed the process by September 4, the fee will not be waived.

 SECURITY DEPOSIT: All full-time students will be charged a one-time security deposit upon entering Wagner.
 This deposit is refundable at the completion of the student's studies at the College, provided that they're no outstanding debts (i.e. dorm fines, parking fines, library fines).
 Any debts exceeding the amount of the deposit will be billed to the student